google/zetasql/docs/one-pager.md

 #### Get the most popular item in each category

 This example gets the most popular item in each category.
-It defines how rows in a window should be partitioned and ordered in each partition.
+It defines how rows in a window are partitioned and ordered in each partition.
 The [`Produce`][produce-table] table is referenced.

 +  fruit